Back to all posts

 If you suspect sediment is the culprit, the test mentioned above might solve the problem.
 Briefly opening the valve can flush out small mineral deposits that got stuck in the valve seat, preventing it from closing completely.
 If you perform the test and the valve continues to drip afterward, the internal spring or seal is likely worn out.
 In this case, the valve needs to be replaced.
 While some experienced homeowners might tackle this replacement themselves, it involves shutting off the water and draining the tank.
 For most people, this is where professional help ensures the job is done correctly and safely.

-When to Call Mr. Pipey for Help
+When Is It Time to Call Mr. Pipey?

 If you’ve tried these simple steps and the leak persists, or if you’re not comfortable working on your water heater, it’s time to call a professional.
 A constantly leaking relief valve can indicate high pressure in your home’s plumbing system, a faulty water heater thermostat, or a failing valve.
 These are not issues to leave to chance.
 Our team at Mr. Pipey can quickly diagnose the problem and provide a safe, effective solution.
 We offer expert emergency plumbing services across Metro Detroit to handle urgent issues just like this.
 Don’t hesitate to contact us to ensure your water heater is operating safely and efficiently.

-How to Prevent Future Relief Valve Leaks
+How to Prevent Your Relief Valve from Leaking Again

 A leaking relief valve is a clear sign that your water heater needs attention.
 Once you’ve addressed the immediate issue, the next step is to make sure it doesn’t happen again.
 Taking a few preventative steps can save you from future stress, water damage, and costly repairs.
 It’s all about being proactive rather than reactive.
 By incorporating some simple habits and knowing what to look for, you can keep your water heater running safely and efficiently for years to come.
 Here’s how you can stay ahead of potential problems.

-Simple Water Heater Maintenance
+Easy Water Heater Maintenance You Can Do

 Think of your water heater like your car; it needs regular tune-ups to perform its best.
 An annual inspection from a professional plumber is one of the smartest things you can do.
 They can spot small issues before they become big, expensive problems.
 Another key task is flushing the tank every year or so.
 Over time, sediment and mineral deposits build up at the bottom, which can cause the tank to overheat and create excess pressure.
 Clearing out this gunk helps your system run more efficiently and reduces the strain on your relief valve.
 These simple plumbing services are a small investment that pays off in peace of mind.